Star and Garter

 Connections with cricket

-The London Cricket Club
+The London Club

 The Laws

 The Star and Garter was the location for important meetings concerning formal codification of the Laws of Cricket.
 In particular, there are the editions printed in 1755 and in 1774, both of which specify that they were agreed at the Star and Garter.
 The 1774 code is recorded as being settled by a Committee of Noblemen and Gentlemen of Kent, Hampshire, Surrey, Sussex, Middlesex, and London.
-This we can see the grouping from which the MCC would emerge was already establishing a grip on the game.

 The Je-ne-sais-quoi / White Conduit Club